maddsua/maddsua/README.md

 I'm not listing tools like Photoshop/Indesign/Premiere Pro or even Blender.

-Including this tools, you would see a pretty long list.
+Including that tools, you would see a pretty long list.
 Nobody usually cares.
 If you do, feel free to ask.

 Just cause lot of icons look cool 😎